ibm-cloud-docs/cloud-activity-tracker/how-to/manage-events-ui/launch_kibana.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
+{:important: .important}
+{:note: .note}

-# Navigating to the Kibana dashboard
+# Opening the Kibana dashboard
 {: #launch_kibana}

-You can launch Kibana from the {{site.data.keyword.cloudaccesstrailshort}} UI in the {{site.data.keyword.Bluemix}}, or directly from a web browser.
+You can launch Kibana from the {{site.data.keyword.cloudaccesstrailshort}} UI in the {{site.data.keyword.cloud_notm}}, or directly from a web browser.
 {:shortdesc}

-##  Navigating to Kibana from the dashboard of the Activity Tracker service
+##  Opening Kibana from the dashboard of the Activity Tracker service
 {: #launch_Kibana_from_at}

 The activity logs that Kibana displays includes events for all the resources that are deployed within the space of the {{site.data.keyword.cloud_notm}} organization that you are logged in and where the {{site.data.keyword.cloudaccesstrailshort}} service is provisioned.